MauroJr/thread-pool/README.md

 ## Re-Initializing a Pool

-If a pool has been shut down, you can bring it back to life by callling `pool.up()`.
+If a pool has been shut down, you can bring it back to life by calling `pool.up()`.
 Calling this function while a pool is still alive will not hurt anything.
 It will simply make sure that there are live threads generated to fill the size of your thread pool.
 So if no threads are alive, all of them